Skip to content

 Created by writer Marv Wolfman and artist Gene Colan in The Tomb of Dracula #10 (July 1973), Blade was at first a supporting character but quickly gained prominence.

-Blade’s real name is Eric Cross Brooks.
-He is an Afro-American vampire hunter who used to sport 1970s-style Afro hair and wield teak-bladed knives.
-He really became a solid character during the 1990s, first in the team series Nightstalkers, then in his own ongoing series Blade the Vampire Hunter.
 At first, he was presented as a human immune to vampire bites, but it was retroactively established that he was a “dhampir” (the son of a vampire and a mortal human) following his adaptation as such in Spider-Man: The Animated Series and the Blade film series.
 In the comics, he also became a “Daywalker” after being bitten by Morbius.

-Blade Reading Order
+Blade Comics Reading Order

-Blade: The First Years
+Blade: The Early Years

 After making its debut in The Tomb of Dracula #10, Blade became a supporting character in the series.
 In fact, he appeared in a lot of issues (#10, 12-14, 17-19, 21, 24, 30, 41-49, 53-54, 58, 60-61).